Challenges and activities

 Try new things with our challenges

-Stay inspired and try new things with a new challenge every quarter.
+Stay inspired and try new things with our challenges.

 Our challenges are for girls to explore and investigate however they want.